-As commodity prices in Switzerland are higher than in the EU, Switzerland as a result of the agreement has the right to grant export subsidies and to charge customs duties upon importation of such products.
-On the other hand, the EU abstains both from export subsidies as well as from charging customs duties.
+As commodity prices in Switzerland are higher than in the EU, this agreement gives Switzerland the right to charge customs duties upon importation of processed agricultural products.
+The EU, on the other hand, abstains from both export subsidies and customs duties.

 This system of price adjustment takes into account the regulations of Protocol No 2 and therefore differentiates between trade with the EU and trade with non-EU countries.
 The homepage of the Federal Office for Customs and Border Security provides further information.